We take attendance very seriously at Harold Court. Our Whole School Attendance Target is 96 %

 Arrange medical appointments, when possible, for during the school holidays.
 We do understand that some medical appointments do have to be taken in the school day.
 If this is the case, we ask that you try to arrange them for the start or end of the school day, so that they can attend school for one of the sessions and minimise any disruption to their learning.

 Make sure that before any holidays are booked, you have checked the school’s website for our term dates.
-HOLIDAYS IN TERM TIME WILL NOT BE AUTHORISED UNLESS THERE ARE EXCEPTIONAL CIRCUMSTANCES.
+HOLIDAYS IN TERM TIME WILL NOT BE AUTHORISED.
 Working commitments are not classed as exceptional circumstances.

 Keeping healthy so your child is able to attend school more regularly is an important part of your child’s life.
 Parents/Carers can also help by ensuring their children stay healthy by taking exercise, getting enough sleep and eating a healthy diet.